Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 command-line prompt.
 If you simply close the window manually, the `.tf` file containing the trained model is not exported into the ml-agents folder.

-### Setting up TensorFlowSharp Support
+### Setting up Inference Support

-Because TensorFlowSharp support is still experimental, it is disabled by default.
-In order to enable it, you must follow these steps.
-Please note that the `Learning` Brain mode will only be available once completing these steps.

-To set up the TensorFlowSharp Support, follow [Setting up ML-Agents Toolkit within Unity](Basic-Guide.md#setting-up-ml-agents-within-unity) section. of the Basic Guide page.
+In order to run neural network models inside of Unity, you will need to setup the Inference Engine with an appropriate backend.
+See [here](TensorflowSharp) for more information.

 ### Embedding the trained model into Unity